 Be sure to sign up on Scoutbook and send an invite for your scout to do so also, so that you can both receive information that goes out to the troop.

 Parts A & B only (no physical exam required) for weekend camping.
 (Once they go for more than three days, like summer camp, they will also need part C.) Adults who camp should also fill one of these out so we have it on file in case of emergency.
 Include a photocopy of an insurance card with the medical forms.
 Please provide these to the Health Safety Officer.

 Troop 19 has been very fortunate in obtaining new camping gear, so the girls will not need a lot to start: a sleeping bag, a flashlight or headlamp, some decent hiking shoes or boots, and a mess kit.
 A bag to put their things in that isn't a trash bag is preferably.
 Optional things that are nice to have are a camp chair, a sleeping pad, a rain poncho, a mug for hot cocoa.
 Many of the scouts also enjoy hammock camping.
 If your daughter wishes to this, she will need her own gear (hammock, straps, bug net, rainfly/tarp).

 If someone needs any of these items, please ask as we have some donated and hand-me-down items in the shed.
 Ask the youth or adult Quartermaster.

 One thing we may need help with is transporting gear.
 Those of you with trucks be warned we may ask 😉

-To register with the BSA, you need to fill out a form, pay the yearly dues, take the online Youth Protection Training (YPT) and submit clearances.
+To register with the BSA, you need to fill out a form, pay the yearly fees, take the online Youth Protection Training (YPT), and submit clearances.
 If you simply want to camp and help out sometimes, please complete the YPT online.
 Being aware of the youth safety expectations in the BSA helps protect ALL of our kids.